oldu73/doc/docs/aws/amplify/Gen 2/Next.js/App Router Client Components.md

 }
 ```

-Update `app/layout.tsx` to import and render \<ConfigureAmplifyClientSide />.
+Update `app/layout.tsx` to import and render `ConfigureAmplifyClientSide`.
 This client component will configure Amplify for client pages in our application:

 ```tsx
 // app/layout.tsx